 After graduating from Duquesne High School, Patricia put herself through business school at Robert Morris University while continuing her work at Kennywood.
 After graduation, she received a promotion to telephone switchboard operator at the park.
-In addition to her full-time occupation there, she took on second-jobs for most of her life, which allowed her to put several siblings through college and provide financial support for her mother support for her mother.
+In addition to her full-time occupation there, she took on second-jobs for most of her life, which allowed her to put several siblings through college and provide financial support for her mother.